AbednAboH/Car-Parking-System/README.md

 # CPS system :

+# UPDATE these notes for the future ! this is not the final version , the project should be explained in more detail

 * This project is a Car Parking System that allows costumers to :
   * subscribe to a monthly subscription
   * onlineOrder a spot in a specific parking lot before hand